ai4u-ai/velocity/MEDIA.md

 ![Image](assets/2019-09-01_09-39-53.png)

-Fill in the path to the folder and click save changes
+Fill in the path to the folder and click save changes.

 ![Image](assets/2019-09-01_09-42-04.png)

+All the media files will be injected into velocity and you will be able to use them.